Katy has been knitting and crocheting for 10 years and selling her items at local craft shows in Colorado for three years.

 Let’s take a look at some of your different options when it comes to knit blankets.

 Knitting a patchwork blanket with squares can be really fun.
 It gives you a sense of accomplishment when each one is finished and allows for a lot of fun patterns.

-Constructing an item with squares does mean you will need to bind them together somehow in the end.
+Constructing an item with squares does mean, however, that you will need to bind them together somehow in the end.
 Binding off each individual square and joining later can be super tedious.
-To reduce the joining work you can knit the squares in one direction on the same live stitches.
+To reduce the joining work, you can knit the squares in one direction on the same live stitches.
 Then you essentially have a few “scarves” of squares to join together at the end.

 Garter Stitch Blanket

 Making a garter stitch baby blanket is a common first project.
 This is because it’s the easiest to start with and finishes relatively fast.